titon/db/docs/behavior.md

 A Behavior is a class that can be loaded into a model and will hook into the CRUD process to modify accordingly.

-The following callbacks are supported: prePost, postSave, preDelete, postDelete, preFetch, postFetch.
-View the Titon\Model\Model\Callback interface for method and argument definitions.
+The following callbacks are supported: preSave, postSave, preDelete, postDelete, preFetch, postFetch.
+View the `Titon\Model\Model\Callback` interface for method and argument definitions.

 A behavior can be loaded by calling `addBehavior()` within the model.